 A political crisis is when the people in charge of your country try to tell you what’s wrong with it.

-Political crises are challenging to handle for politicians, parties, and governments.
+Political crises are challenging for politicians, parties, and governments to handle.

 Political Crisis Communication refers to communication strategies used by political leaders and their teams.

-Political crisis communication is a way for politicians and government agencies to communicate with the public in times of crisis.
+Political crisis communication is a way for politicians and government agencies to communicate with the public during crises.

 Public officials use political crisis communication to manage their messages and messages about those in political distress.
 These messages can handle several forms: speeches, interviews, press releases, and other statements and documents.